fathi129/Credit_Risk_Analysis/README.md

 - Low-Risk Recall: 0.68
 - High-Risk F1 Score: 0.02
 - Low-Risk F1 Score: 0.81
+The balanced Accuracy is only 64.9%,The high_risk population has sensitivity of only 62% and precision 1%.Due to high number of low_risk population the sensitivity is  only 68% with 100% accuracy.

 ## SMOTE algorithm
 SMOTE works by selecting examples that are close in the feature space, drawing a line between the examples in the feature space and drawing a new sample at a point along that line.The approach is effective because new synthetic examples from the minority class are created that are plausible, that is, are relatively close in feature space to existing examples from the minority class.A general downside of the approach is that synthetic examples are created without considering the majority class, possibly resulting in ambiguous examples if there is a strong overlap for the classes.After resampling the training data we get the following results<br>